Feelings, God, Me and the Israelites

 “Yet the Lord longs to be gracious to you; he rises to show you compassion.
 For the Lord is a God of justice.
 Blessed are all who wait for him!
 O people of Zion, who live in Jerusalem, you will weep no more.
 How gracious he will be when you cry for help!
-As soon as he hears, he will answer you.”
-Isaiah 30:18-19
+As soon as he hears, he WILL answer you.”
+Isaiah 30:18-19 (emphasis added).

 Please register for a free account to view this content